-Assembly Bill 725 (2021) - which requires that at least 25 percent of the remaining above moderate-income RHNA be accommodated on sites that have a density standard that allows at least four units of housing, and that at least 25 percent of the remaining moderate-income RHNA be accommodated on sites that allow at least four units of housing but a density of no more than 100 units per acre.
+Assembly Bill 725 (2021) requires that at least 25 percent of the remaining above moderate-income RHNA be accommodated on sites that have a density standard that allows at least four units of housing, and that at least 25 percent of the remaining moderate-income RHNA be accommodated on sites that allow at least four units of housing but a density of no more than 100 units per acre.
 After accounting for the approved projects shown in Table 5-3, the remaining above moderate-income RHNA is 1,811 units and the remaining moderate-income RHNA is 721 units.
 To comply with AB 725, the inventory must demonstrate capacity for 453 above moderate-income units and 180 moderate-income units on sites allowing at least 4 units of housing.

 Sites included in the analysis were reviewed to confirm that they had a general plan or zoning designation that allowed the development of at least four units on a site.
-There is one Sites-site included in this analysis include that is larger than 10 acres and sites that meets the default density of 30 units per acre for lower-income housing; however, on many of these sites it is assumed only 50 percent of the capacity on these this sites is counted toward the lower-income RHNA, with the remaining capacity meeting the moderate- and above moderate-income housing need.
-Based on the projected capacity of sites at different income categories included in the inventory, a total of 20-32 sites were identified in the moderate-income category that allow at least four units per parcel, with an overall capacity of 2,3782,948 units, or 164%204 percent of the total moderate-income RHNA, which exceeds the target of 180 remaining moderate-income units to comply with AB 725.

-Of those sites, there are 11-6 that also have units included in the above-moderate income category that allowed more than 4 units on the site, with an overall capacity of 766-554 above moderate-income units, which exceeds the target of 453 remaining above moderate-income units to comply with AB 725.
+There is one site included in this analysis that is larger than 10 acres and meets the default density of 30 units per acre for lower-income housing; however, it is assumed only 50 percent of the capacity on this site is counted toward the lower-income RHNA, with the remaining capacity meeting the moderate- and above moderate-income housing need.
+Based on the projected capacity of sites at different income categories included in the inventory, a total of 32 sites were identified in the moderate-income category that allow at least four units per parcel, with an overall capacity of 2,948 units, or 204 percent of the total moderate-income RHNA, which exceeds the target of 180 remaining moderate-income units to comply with AB 725.
+Of those sites, there are 6 that also have units included in the above-moderate income category that allowed more than 4 units on the site, with an overall capacity of 554 above moderate-income units, which exceeds the target of 453 remaining above moderate-income units to comply with AB 725.